-“In Matera you’re a guest, not a tourist,” insisted Giuseppe Bartucci, who grew up and lives in the city, where he works part-time as a tour guide alongisde his full time job.
+“In Matera you’re a guest, not a tourist,” insisted Giuseppe Bartucci, who grew up and lives in the city, where he works as a tour guide alongside his full-time job.

-Standing in front of the grand municipal library, we could barely move for the crowds jostling to photograph part of the current Dali exhibition, the sculpures standing in stark contrast with their historic surroundings.
+Standing in front of the grand municipal library, we could barely move for the crowds jostling to photograph part of a Dali exhibition, the sculpures standing in stark contrast with their historic surroundings.

 When I asked if tourism caused problems for people living in Matera, Giuseppe just shrugged: “It makes some things more expensive.”
 But as far as he and many other residents are concerned, it’s not a problem.